Zerg00s/project-management-SPFx-Extension/README.md

 > Node.js v22.14.0
 > Create 2 document libraries in your SharePoint site:
 > - "Projects" - where new project folders will be created
-> - "Project Templates" - where project templates are stored as folders
+> - "Project Templates" - where project templates are stored as folders.
+> Populate the "Project Templates" document library with folders representing different project templates.
+Each folder can contain subfolders and files that will be copied to new project folders.

 ## Minimal Path to Awesome